BA Archaeology and Anthropology

 Explore humanity from its earliest origins to the cultures and societies of today with our BA Archaeology and Anthropology degree.

-Reading is ranked in the top 10 UK universities for Archaeology (QS World University Rankings by Subject, 2021).
+- Top 100 in the world for Archaeology (QS World Rankings by Subject 2023)

 - the relationship between humans and environmental change

 - human diets and health

 By examining human development, behaviour and different cultures, you’ll better understand the roots of these issues.
 You’ll learn how other societies have tackled comparable problems and how contemporary societies are addressing them now.

 Using methodological approaches from the sciences, social sciences and humanities, you’ll explore the diversity of human experience.
 You will learn about the biological evolution of our earliest ancestors, the pre-historical and historical development of different cultures, and present-day ways of life and social issues.

 We’ll support you to develop a broad range of subject-specific and transferable skills that span the humanities and sciences.
 Your learning can include:

 - the investigation of artefacts recovered through excavations and standing monuments

 - how material, biological, and ethnographic evidence can be used to understand past and contemporary cultures and societies

 - handling human remains to learn about burial archaeology and biological anthropology